Serendipity at Palabras Bookstore

 She was so happy to respond, “Oh!
 I am hosting a workshop in honor of the tenth anniversary since my first book was published,” she beamed.
 This was, of course, "Waking Up in the Land of Glitter: A Crafty Chica Novel."
 The workshop was on ‘How to Publish a Fiction Novel for Beginners.’”

-I was astonished and smiled at the ceiling, “Well, I didn’t know this was happening, but I suppose the universe had other plans for me.”
+I was astonished and glanced a smile towards the ceiling, “Well, I didn’t know this was happening, but I suppose the universe had other plans for me.”

-After making myself comfortable on the couch within the circle, Kathy and I began talking about her first book process and how she had fretted so much on outlines.
+After making myself comfortable on the couch, Kathy and I began talking about her first book process and how she had fretted so much on outlines.
 It was a long time before she got any actual writing done.
 In fact, most of those outlines and ideas went in the trash, because they didn’t match the characters’ journey of change.
 They didn’t help move the story forward.

-These are two concepts that Kathy stressed about writing a great novel.
+These are two important concepts, Kathy explained, about writing a great novel.
 As other participants joined the circle, she also shared the importance of avoiding brand names, clichés, or any slang or jargon that might “date” your book.

 “You want to write a timeless novel.
 I thought Tyra mail would be a timeless concept, but now kids don’t even know what I’m referring to!” she humored.